arinaafrin/laravel-crud-package/README.md

 # laravel-crud-package
-A simplecrud generator for Laravel eloquent model.
+A simple crud generator for Laravel eloquent model.

 ---